Xinglab/SQUID/README.md

 	--resume:
 		Whether to resume previous run.
 The default is false.

-Type of PI (Percent of Introns) Calculation:
+Type of PI (Percent of Introns) Calculation
 ------------
 	PI_Junction:
 		Inclusion counts divided by the sum of inclusion and  skipping junction counts
 	PI_Density:
 		The observed counts divided by the expected counts of the intron

-Output list:
+Output
 ------------
+Notes
-	n = number of samples
+	n: number of samples
 	$type: Types of PI including PI_Junction and PI_Density
 	$comparison: The label of the each comparison provided in the Comparison file

 ### Result ###
 A folder contains all of final result files

-	counts_all_$type.txt store the inclusion and skipping counts for all of the samples column 1: Intron Id representing the chromosome position, start and end. column 2: Gene id
+counts_all_$type.txt store the inclusion and skipping counts for all of the samples
+		column 1: Intron Id representing the chromosome position, start and end. column 2: Gene id
 		column 3: Strand